Nepal: Are the Supreme Court and Parliament still on collision course?

 Legislators accuse Karki of playing ‘favouritism’ in constituting the bench for this issue, and fast tracking it while a similar case is pending before the court for the past three years.

 Parliament had already been adjourned ‘indefinitely’ on Thursday, after CJ Karki constituted the bench with parliamentarians suspecting that she was violating the undeclared truce.
-“If she takes undue advantage of the situation, the House can be summoned immediately and proceed with the impeachment motion’, said one of the signatories (To what???).
+“If she takes undue advantage of the situation, the House can be summoned immediately and proceed with the impeachment motion’, said one of the signatories to the impeachment motion.

-Kathmandu: The Supreme Court and Parliament –which is considering an impeachment motion against the Chief Justice Sushila Karki – are believed to have agreed on a compromise which entails allowing her to retire and for the motion against her to lapse.

-CJ Karki appeared a little ‘mellowed’ when she returned to the court two weeks after an interim order of the Supreme Court asking Parliament not to proceed on the motion any further, and for her to return to work immediately.
-CJ Karki, who is to retire on June 10, due to her age, has not held any bench since but has assigned cases to benches as usual.

 Apart from accusing her of ‘encroaching’ on the executive’s domain, the ruling parties suspect that Karki was clearly aligned with certain ‘anti-government’ groups, and was out punish Nepali Congress leader Sher Bahadur Deuba in a contempt of court case for his comment criticising the court verdict that quashed the government decision appointing the a new police chief.